TrainWeb.org Facebook Page

 July 5, 1912 - Cainsville

-At 10:45 AM on July 5 1912, a westbound freight motor collided with an eastbound work car with a heavy crane on it east of Cainsville, near modern day Colborne St E and Garden Ave.
-On the freight motor Conductor George Williams was killed instantly in the impact, while Motorman Ralph Smith suffered head injuries.
-The work car crew of Conductor Fred Haley and Motorman Jim Stewart survived uninjured.
+At 10:45 AM on July 5 1912, freight motor HRER #120 collided with an eastbound work car with a heavy crane on it (possibly HTC 149) pulling two flat cars near stop 27 east of Cainsville, near modern day Colborne St E and Brant County Rd 18.
+Both cars suffered heavy damage at the point of collision.
+On the freight motor Conductor George Williams was killed instantly when unsecured freight was launched by the impact striking him in the back of the neck, while Motorman Ralph Smith suffered minor head injuries.
+The work car crew of Conductor Fred Haley and Motorman James Stewart were uninjured.
 The impact occurred on one of the few curves on the line.
 A coroner's inquest blamed the B&H for having a dispatching system that allowed cars to proceed as long as crews "look out for themselves".
-As well, it was recommended that the curve were the impact occurred "be made less dangerous"
+As well, it was recommended that the curve where the impact occurred "be made less dangerous".
+HRER #120 was subsequently retired.

 July 6, 1913 - Hamilton, Main St E & Catherine